Publication Ethics

 2.2 Responsibilities of Reviewers

-• Reviewers are expected to complete their reviews within the agreed timeframe.
+• Reviewers are expected to complete evaluations within the agreed period.

 3 Ethical Guidelines for Editors

-• Editors are responsible for maintaining a fair double-blind peer review process.
+• Editors are responsible for a fair and rigorous double-blind peer review process.

-• Editorial decisions must be based on academic quality and relevance to the journal scope.
+• Editorial decisions must be based on academic quality and originality.

-• All editorial information and correspondence must be treated as confidential.
+• All editorial communications and reviewer identities must be treated as confidential.

 4 Human and Animal Rights and Bioethics

-• Research involving humans or animals must receive prior ethical approval from appropriate authorities.
+Research must respect human dignity and safety.
+Studies involving human participants or animal subjects must obtain prior ethical approval from appropriate authorities.

 5 Withdrawal of Manuscripts